-If you’re using the web for reserach, you need to compile what you find as quickly as possible, and note a few sites for future reference.
-Here are tools for saving those relevent bits of information, and for compiling and managing your bookmarks.
+Many times you need to note a few sites for future reference.
+Here are tools for saving those relevant bits of information without leaving your browser.

 If you don’t use Evernote, you’re missing out: it’s the perfect place to put all those things you need to remember for later but don’t need right now.
 And the fastest way to send something to Evernote is the Web Clipper, which Aaron called the ultimate content saving tool .
 You won’t remember how you browsed without it.

 Creating citations is the funnest part of academic writing, right?
 If you’re convinced, check out Zotero for Firefox.
 It takes the stress out of referencing by creating a bibliography in just one click, and it’s also a useful tool for compiling resources.
 A must for academics.

 If you’d rather your clippings live right in your browser, check out Scrapbook.
 You’ll get a sidebar where you can store and share research .